sushrutaproject/eSushruta/about.md

 [NIIMH e-Samhita](http://niimh.res.in/ebooks/esushruta/), a project of the National Institute of Indian Medical Heritage (NIIMH), part of the Central Council for Research in Ayurvedic Sciences (CCRAS), Government of India.
 The NIIHM website is extremely well designed and implemented, and users are recommended to use it.
-The present, simplified derivative is created for long-term archival preservation, stability, and ease of local consultation.
+The present, simplified presentation of the Sanskrit text is created for long-term archival preservation, stability, and ease of local consultation.

 ### Known limitations